mlpacheco/mlpacheco.github.io/_pages/nesymnlp.md

 questions and/or comments.
 As you read a paper and write your review, focus on the following perspectives:

-- **Motivation of the work:** What are the research questions this study paper to answer?
+- **Motivation of the work:** What are the research questions that this paper tries to answer?
 How important is the problem that the paper aims to address?
 Who will care about the findings and why should they care?
 - **Novelty and significance of the work:** What was new at the time of publication?
 What are the main contributions of the paper?
 What did you find most interesting?
 - **Limitations, flaws, and blind spots:** Is the research question ill defined?
 Does the paper fail to deliver on its promise?
 Are there any unrealistic or false assumptions about the goal or target domain?
 Are there flaws or mistakes in the technical approach or experimental design?
 - **Future work:** How would you improve on this work?
 Does this paper inspire any new ideas in your own research?

 **Reviews are due at 9 am before the class, no late submissions allowed.**